JoshKepler/Portfolio/NFL Project/ReadMe.md

 -	Machine Learning & AI

 I will be demonstrating my skills in python to show the advantages we can gain from leveraging data in fantasy football topics will include:
-- Creating Projections for players (Completed!
+- Creating Projections for players (Finalizing!
 Please see the combined projections code for all offensive players this upcoming season.
 You can also view the Rookie, Sophmore, Junior, 4+ seasons perdictions, which is the base of this project.)
-- Value over replacement players (Not Started)
+- Value over replacement players (Completed!)
 - Do specific positions correlate to other positions (Not Started)
 - Point scaricty among different positions (Not Started)